-Watch: New Trailer for 4K Restored 'Lawrence of Arabia' Re-Release
+Watch: Full Trailer for 4K Restoration 'Lawrence of Arabia' Re-Release

 "They hunger for Arabia…" This year is the 50th anniversary of David Lean's unforgettable masterpiece Lawrence of Arabia, and Sony Pictures has been restoring and touring the epic around for everyone to experience.
 Earlier this summer, the Academy hosted the premiere of Arabia's 4K digital restoration of the director's cut.
 This fall it's getting a massive worldwide re-release, hitting theaters in the US on October 4th, and will play on TCM before hitting Blu-Ray in November.
 Empire has unveiled a brand new trailer for the "4K restored, 227-minute" movie and it's a wonderful reminder of how truly grand and magnificent this is.